domingo, 16 de junho de 2024

 The graphic novel takes excerpts from A.S.
 Eddington's correspondence as a starting point for a graphic narrative of experimental and impressionistic contours.

-Book SOLD OUT but maybe there's still copies @ Quimby's (USA) and Modo (Italy).
+You can find the book @ our online shop and maybe there's still some copies from the first edition @ Quimby's (USA) and Modo (Italy).

 History of the book: